lanl/pyDNMFk/README.md

 * Distributed Custom Clustering algorithm for estimating automated latent feature number (k) determination.
 * Objective of minimization of KL divergence/Frobenius norm.
 * Optimization with multiplicative updates, BCD, and HALS.
+* Checkpoints for tracking runtime status enabling restart from saved state.
+* Distributed Pruning of zero row and zero columns of the data.

 ![plot](./docs/pyDNMFk.png)